 When your baby is six weeks old, they will look a bit like a tadpole and will have a large bulge near their heart.
 The heartbeat will first be detectable at this point, but not with a stethoscope: it will take a vaginal ultrasound to hear it.

-As the baby grows during these early weeks, it still start to develop in complex ways.
+As the baby grows during these early weeks, it still starts to develop in complex ways.
 The brain will be forming rapidly in the seventh week, while the limbs will begin the earliest stages of their formation.
 At eight weeks, the baby is officially known as a “fetus,” and its legs should be long and have cartilage.

-When they reach nine weeks, they should be an inch or two long with larger eyes, a mouth, tongue, and even tiny little tastebuds.
+When they reach nine weeks, they should be an inch or two long with larger eyes, a mouth, tongue, and even tiny little taste buds.
 When your child is 10 weeks old, its heart will be fully developed and will be beating at 180 beats per minute.

 That’s a fast, though typical, rate for the fetus.
 You still won’t be able to hear it with a stethoscope, but it will be more noticeable with an ultrasound.